Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Anil Jain

 The company has been having the highest governance as far as business and everything else is concerned.
 There was a fake news which was in the press, one of the large newspaper carried.
 We have written to those newspapers and also written to the income tax department about these fake news and to clarify that this news is not officially released by income tax.
-We had also filed these documents with the SEBI and sometime back as soon as the search got over the it was search was ended very peacefully and we don’t see any thing impacting the business or long term growth of the company.
+We had also filed these documents with the SEBI and sometime back as soon as the search got over.
+It was — the search was ended very peacefully and we don’t see anything impacting the business or long term growth of the company.

 Mithin Shah